redgar598/eipp_data_viz/README.md

 <br/><br/>
 #### R Projects
 What even is "eipp_data_viz.Rproj" and why do you keep saying to load it?
 A complete explination is [here](https://www.tidyverse.org/articles/2017/12/workflow-vs-script/).
-But a project file is a quick and contained way to load your required paths to data, and related scripts.
-What we are doing is a great use where if you work locally all the scripts should run within the eipp_data_viz folder without having to specify exactly where on your computer you saved it.
-It is a system to help with data reproducibility when using R.
+But a project file is a quick and contained way to load the required paths to the data, and related scripts whereever they happen to be on your computer.
+What we are doing for this tutorial is a great example.
+Since many of you will work locally, the scripts for eipp_data_viz should run within the eipp_data_viz folder on your computer without having to specify exactly where on your computer you saved it.
+R Projects are a system to help with data reproducibility when using R.

 <br/><br/>